walterdejong/synctool/doc/chapter5.md

         + privatenode1
         + privatenode2

-You need to set up your ssh connection as follows in /root/.ssh/config
+You need to set up your ssh connection as follows in `/root/.ssh/config`:

     Host *.intra.your.domain
         ProxyCommand ssh gateway.your.domain -W %h:22

-Add your hosts in synctool.conf:
+Add your hosts in `synctool.conf`:

     node privatenode1 group1 group2 ipaddress:privatenode1.intra.your.domain
     node privatenode2 group1 group2 ipaddress:privatenode2.intra.your.domain

 Of course this requires also a proper DNS setup for your intra zone at `gateway.your.domain`